risc0/risc0/bonsai/examples/governance/README.md

 ### Security Considerations

-In Governance, any voting system needs to achieve two very important properties:
+Any voting system needs to achieve two very important properties:

-1. It must not be possible any actor to commit fraud by casting more votes than authorized.
+1. It must not be possible any actor to commit *fraud* by casting more votes than authorized.
-2. Every voter must be able to ensure their voter is counted, i.e. that their vote cannot be censored.
+2. Every voter must be able to ensure their voter is counted, i.e. that their vote *cannot be censored*.

 OpenZeppelin's Governor standard provides prevents fraud as long as the L1 execution is sound, a property ensured by the robust Ethereum full-node community.
 It is also censorship resistant as long as Ethereum is censorship-resistant, which is provided by the [mechanisms of Ethereum consensus].